JanssenProject/jans/docs/casa/index.md

 - OTP hardware cards like [these](https://www.ftsafe.com/Products/Power_Card/Standard) or dongles like [these](https://www.ftsafe.com/Products/OTP/Single_Button_OTP)
 - OTP mobile apps like Google Authenticator, FreeOTP, etc.
 - Mobile phone numbers able to receive OTPs via SMS
-- Passwords (if stored in the corresponding Gluu Flex Server's local database, i.e. not a backend LDAP like AD)
+- Passwords (if stored in the corresponding Janssen Server's local database, i.e. not a backend LDAP like AD)

 Additional authenticators and use cases can be supported via [custom plugins](#plugin-oriented).